achasveachas/FlyLog/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/achasveachas/FlyLog or by email to achasveachas@gmail.com.
+Bug reports and pull requests are welcome on GitHub at https://github.com/achasveachas/FlyLog or by email to contact@yechiel.me
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License